 Athens is the capital of Greece and the largest municipality in the country.
-Its population amounts to 664,046 inhabitants according to the 2011 population census.
-As per the census, 22 % of the Municipality’s total population are third – country nationals.
+Its population amounts to 643, 452 inhabitants according to the 2021 population census.

 In 2015, Athens began welcoming tens of thousands of refugees, playing a leading role in managing the refugee crisis.
 With social cohesion and integration as a priority, the Municipality of Athens implements and supports initiatives that contribute to the reception and integration of refugees and migrants.

 In this context, the municipality ensures, through its provided services, the elimination of discrimination by promoting the principle of equal treatment.
 Indicatively, the Municipality of Athens provides services to the homeless and people in need, the unemployed, women victims/survivors of gender-based violence and the elderly.
 The integration policies of refugees and migrants are part of the wider scope of activity of the Municipality to support the vulnerable groups of the population.

 Specifically, the Municipality of Athens, recognizing the difficulties of refugees and migrants in navigating the social benefits system as well as in their access to the labor market, established the Migrant Integration Center (KEM).
 The purpose of KEM is to provide guidance to refugees and migrants in order to familiarize themselves with the public service system, to learn the language, to understand the local labor market and to have access to rights and services.
 KEM operates as a local reference point for refugees and migrants providing psychosocial support, legal counseling and information on access to social rights while hosting activities to promote social inclusion, such as Greek, English and IT courses, as well as vocational counseling.